 Indigestion

-Indigestion encompasses a wide range of symptoms from heartburn to gastroesophageal reflux disease (GERD).
+Indigestion16 encompasses a wide range of symptoms including belly pain, gas, bloating, nausea, a feeling of burning in the upper abdomen, and other uncomfortable feelings.
 As you can imagine, or maybe you’ve experienced, having indigestion makes sleeping difficult, if not impossible.
 It can be tough to find a comfortable sleeping position, and you may need to get up multiple times during the night to use the bathroom.

 Constipation

-If you’re having trouble sleeping and feeling constipated, the two could be related.
+If you’re having trouble sleeping and feeling constipated, the two could be related17.
 Assuming that you’re getting plenty of fiber in your diet, what you’re experiencing could be either neurological or stress-related.
+In a recent study, researchers found that shift workers in particular – a highly stressed and sleep-deprived population – tend to be more constipated than others.17

-Another possible cause of constipation is dehydration.
+Another common cause of constipation18 is dehydration.
 Not drinking enough water can slow down your digestive system, making it difficult to fall and stay asleep.

-Abbreviated as IBS, irritable bowel syndrome often comes with complaints of sleep disturbances.
-In fact, the International Foundation for Gastrointestinal Disorders shares that 40 percent of IBS patients report difficulty sleeping.
-Furthermore, research has shown that when someone with IBS has a night of restless sleep, they’re more likely to experience symptoms the following day, including stomach pain, tiredness, and anxiety.
+IBS often comes with complaints of sleep disturbances.
+In fact, the International Foundation for Gastrointestinal Disorders shares that 40 percent of IBS patients report difficulty sleeping.8 Other research21 has shown that when someone with IBS has a night of restless sleep, they’re more likely to experience symptoms the following day, including stomach pain, tiredness, and anxiety.

 Ulcerative Colitis

-Ulcerative colitis (UC) is a type of inflammatory bowel disease in the colon and rectum area.
-This condition is incredibly uncomfortable.
+Ulcerative colitis22 (UC) is a type of inflammatory bowel disease in the colon and rectum area.
+This condition can be incredibly uncomfortable.

 Crohn’s Disease

-People with Crohn’s Disease typically experience sleep issues, even those who are in remission.
+People with Crohn’s disease typically experience sleep issues, even those who are in remission.
 Furthermore, poor sleep can exacerbate the issue, creating a cyclical effect.
-According to health experts, not getting enough shuteye can worsen Chrohn’s disease symptoms because the reduced rest impairs the immune system.
+This is because, as mentioned, Crohn’s disease is an inflammatory bowel disease, and experts say that sleep deprivation is linked to inflammation25.

 How to Improve Digestion While Sleeping

 Quality sleep and digestion are closely connected.
 Poor sleep quality can cause different digestion problems, while poor digestion can make it difficult to get quality sleep.
-Although some things like Crohn’s disease and ulcerative colitis require more care and medical attention, there are some things you can do to improve your digestion while sleeping.
+Although some factors like Crohn’s disease and ulcerative colitis require more care and medical attention, there are some ways you can improve your digestion while sleeping.

 Avoid Big Meals Before Bedtime

-Remember that your digestive system needs time to rest and heal, so don’t overload it with a heavy meal right before bed.
-If you’re hungry at night, eat a small snack like an apple with nut butter or a slice of avocado toast.
+Remember that your digestive system needs time to process food before you go to bed, so don’t overload it with a heavy meal right before bed.
+If you’re hungry at night, eat a small snack that combines protein, fat, and complex carbs, like a piece of toast with nut butter or lean cheese on whole grain crackers.
+Experts26 say this type of snack should help keep blood sugar levels stable through the night.

 Better yet, consume most of your calories earlier in the day so that your body can take a break from digesting food at night.